threeport/threeport/docs/docs/architecture/threeport-core.md

-# Architecture Overview
+# Threeport Core

-Threeport is a distributed software system that serves as a software delivery platform.
-It serves as a unified, global control plane for all cloud infrastructure, compute environments and the applications that run there.
+The Threeport Core is a distributed software system that serves as a software delivery platform.
+It provices a unified, global control plane for all cloud infrastructure, compute environments and the applications that run there.

 Users interface with the Threeport RESTful API in the control plane.